dhextras/guardedheart_therapy/README.md

 This table stores information about users waiting to be matched with a therapist.
 It has:

+- `id`: A unique identifier for each pending users.
 - `user_id`: The user waiting for a therapist.
 - `name`: An optional name provided by the user.
 - `initial_message`: An optional initial message provided by the user.